As most of us know by now, the condition of a collectible card has a big impact on its value.

 The Best Way To Package Sports Cards

 Here’s a quick overview on how to safely package your card for shipping.
-You should have already prepared and cleaned the card before taking these steps:

 - Carefully place the card into a sleeve – wash your hands before doing this and make sure you avoid touching the card surface.

-- Carefully put the card (inside the card sleeve) into a toploader or semi-rigid card holder.
+- Carefully put the card (which is now inside the card sleeve) into a toploader or semi-rigid card holder.

-- Place the card (which is now inside a sleeve and toploader) into a clear poly bag and seal.
+- Place the card (which is now inside a sleeve and top loader) into a clear poly bag and seal.

 - Place the poly bag, with the card inside, into a bubble mailer and seal – It’s now ready for shipping.